 By this point, it was almost time to deplane, and the guy in front of us got up, turned around to Terry, and said he watched his show “Hollywood Weapons” and loved it.

 At this point, I said “I thought I recognized you from somewhere” and then asked about that show and more about his background.
 Turns out he was returning from a media meeting in NYC (which is where he is originally from) and was headed to his home in the Outerbanks, to which he had a car waiting to drive him the rest of the way.
-He explained that after the military he studied acting and worked on numerous military-themed shows, and in particular, he is the star of the Outdoor Channel series: Hollywood Weapons.
+He explained that after the military he studied acting and worked on numerous military-themed shows, and in particular, he is the star of Hollywood Weapons.

 Very interesting to a watch editor to find someone who could clearly afford to buy many other watches and easily get them for free, yet he still wears his trusty old Seiko SKX.
 Moreover, based on our brief conversation it sounded like he was not interested at all in flashier watch brands.

-This true professional use really says a lot, and perhaps explains why Seiko, who is well-known as a pioneer in the field of diving, has a such a rabid following.
+This true professional use really says a lot, and perhaps explains why Seiko, who is well-known as a pioneer in the field of diving, has such a rabid following.

 After returning from my trip I found Hollywood Weapons on Netflix and watched a few of them over a period of a few weeks, and in each episode there it was, the Seiko SKX on his wrist, just like on the plane.
 Cool!

 On the show, Schappert essentially tests out weapons-related movie scenes to determine if they are fact or fiction, kind of like the show Mythbusters, but in a more interesting way, at least to me, as I’m a fan of action films.